wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Enriching logs

 This module adds custom log fields to the gateway and subgraph logs.
 Data can come from the request, the response, or external sources.
+This will affect request and response logs.

 ```go
 type MyModule struct{}